Festivals in Aruba

 Festivals in Aruba take place throughout the year on the island.
-Many of these cultural events are known internationally and draw tourists from around the globe.
-The island waived COVID-19 testing requirements to increase the number of visitors.
+The island waived COVID-19 testing requirements in 2022 to increase the number of visitors.

 Aruba Summer Music Festival

 The Aruba Summer Music Festival is a Latin music festival.
 It is celebrated at the end of June every year and lasts for 2 days.

 Bon Bini Festival

-The Bon Bini Festival takes place in Fort Zoutman, Oranjestad every Tuesday from 6:30 PM to 8:30 PM throughout the year with Antillean dancers, drum music, cultural food and art.
+The Bon Bini Festival takes place in Fort Zoutman, Oranjestad every Tuesday from 7:00 PM to 8:30 PM throughout the year with Antillean dancers, drum music, cultural food, and art.

-Aruba Piano Festival

-The Aruba Piano Festival occurs in September, and features world famous pianists.
-The festival has developed an international reputation for its distinguished artists across a range of chamber music styles.
-In addition to the core chamber concert series, the festival has a number of music and education components.

 Soul Beach Music Festival

 The Soul Beach Music Festival is a multi-night concert series held Memorial Day weekend.
 The attendees take part in nightclub events, beach parties, concerts, and comedy shows.
+As of 2025, the Soul Beach Music Festival is returning to the island of Sint Maarten where the festival originated.

 Aruba International Film Festival

-The Aruba International Film Festival typically takes place over a week in June, bringing the international film community to Aruba.
-In 2011, over 45 films were featured from 18 countries and screened in 40 venues around the island.
+The Aruba International Film Festival typically takes place over a week in June.
+In 2015, thirteen films were screened.